ACCIDENT AND EMERGENCY

 Please note that you cannot ask for test results on behalf of another person (except a minor) unless prior permission from that person has been recorded in our files.
-The Receptionist will not be able to give you the result straight away as results usually have to be assessed and interpreted by a doctor first.
+The Care Navigator will not be able to give you the result straight away as results usually have to be assessed and interpreted by a doctor first.

 The NHS Cervical Screening Programme makes sure that if you are aged between 25 and 64, you will automatically receive an invitation.
 After your first cervical screen you will received invitations every three years between the ages of 25 and 49.
 You will then be invited every five years between the ages of 50 and 64.

 Please book an appointment for screening with the Practice Nurse when you receive an invitation letter.